koraa/PinkText/README.md

 PinkText
 ========

 Pink Text is a CMS thatr uses Git with Text Files at Data storage.
-Status is Conceptional.
+Status is Pre-Alpha.